-The NLM Family Foundation supports programs which focus on novel ways to improve the communication and social abilities of those with autism.
-Other programs are designed to increase advocacy for legal rights and access to support services for persons with autism, and to increase community understanding and openness to inclusion through education and documentary films.
+The NLM Family Foundation supports programs which focus on novel ways to improve the communication and social abilities of autistic individuals.
+Other programs are designed to increase advocacy for legal rights and access to support services for individuals on the spectrum, and to increase community understanding and openness to inclusion through education and documentary films.

 The principal goal of the scientific program is to achieve a deeper understanding of the biological basis of autism, focusing on genetics, synaptic chemistry, neurobiology of communication, systems biology and the physiology of movement.
 The Foundation funds collaborative program projects, postdoctoral research fellowships, and career development awards.
 Through sponsorship of scientific conferences, symposia and workshops, the Foundation seeks to encourage innovation and provide a springboard to generate new avenues of shared inquiry.
 NLMFF Science Program: Grounding Autism in the Basic Biomedical Sciences provides more information about this aspect of the Foundation’s work.

-The NLM Family Foundation has established at Massachusetts General Hospital a multi-disciplinary center in autism, the Lurie Center for Autism, dedicated to clinical care, cutting-edge research, advocacy and public policy analysis, as well as providing training for a new generation of clinicians and researchers – all focused on meeting the comprehensive needs of autistic individuals from early childhood through adulthood.
+The NLM Family Foundation has established at Massachusetts General Hospital a multi-disciplinary center in autism, the Lurie Center for Autism, dedicated to clinical care and cutting-edge research, as well as providing training for a new generation of clinicians and researchers – all focused on meeting the comprehensive needs of autistic individuals from early childhood through adulthood.
 The Center’s Director occupies an endowed Chair at Harvard Medical School.

 The NLM Family Foundation actively partners with other grantmakers sharing its goals and fosters collaborations between investigators and organizations that have a direct interest in developmental disabilities.
-Of particular interest are projects which challenge stereotypes standing in the way of people with autism from realizing their potential, such as the misconception that people with autism are invariably mentally retarded and have minimal interest in social interactions.
+Of particular interest are projects which challenge stereotypes standing in the way of people with autism from realizing their potential, such as the misconception that individuals on the spectrum are invariably mentally retarded and have minimal interest in social interactions.
 Challenging such stereotypes will influence the public understanding of autism and widen the scope of scientific inquiry.

-Middle-aged and older adults with autism often lack access to age-appropriate recreational, social and cultural opportunities.
+Middle-aged and older autistic adults often lack access to age-appropriate recreational, social and cultural opportunities.
 Many providers lack the expertise to appropriately serve this growing population.
-In view of this, the NLM Family Foundation created a Recreation and Community Relations Program to address these needs and to increase opportunities for meaningful inclusion in recreational, social and cultural programs.
+In view of this, the NLM Family Foundation created a Recreation and Community Relations program to address these needs and to increase opportunities for meaningful inclusion in recreational, social and cultural programs.
 The NLM Foundation selects specific recreation providers with whom to partner in order to create enjoyable, satisfying programs for older adults.
-“The Joy of Golf” Program for adults with autism and New England Yachad Bowling program were among the first NLM-sponsored recreational programs for adults with autism.
+“The Joy of Golf” Program for adults on the spectrum and New England Yachad Bowling program were among the first NLM-sponsored recreational programs for adults with autism.
 The Foundation works with professional development organizations in the recreation sector to expand expertise in the field.
 The Foundation funded early efforts to create relaxed performances, theater and musical productions where care is given to provide an inclusive sensory environment, in partnership with the Boston Symphony Orchestra and The Prince’s Foundation for Children & the Arts.